WPVillain/WordpressInterviewQuestions/README.md

 * What are the steps you can take if your WordPress file is hacked?
 * What do __(), _e() and _x() do and what is the difference between these?
 * What is required to add translations to a WordPress site?
-* How would you run a custm database query?
+* How would you run a custom database query?

 #### Plugin Development